frankbraun/codechain/doc/bootstrapping.md

 The tree hash computed by `cctreehash.go` must match the published one.
 This makes sure you have the correct Codechain bootstrap source.

+TODO: sources of the `codechain-bootrap` tree hash:

+- opentimestamps
+- PGP signed statements by developers
+- websites from projects that use Codechain

 ### Use the bootstrapped Codechain to install the most current Codechain version

     $ go run cmd/secpkg/secpkg.go install .secpkg